 Are you worried about your coffee consumption?
-Consider looking into this line of specialty coffee blends, formulated especially for moms.
+Consider looking into this line of coffee blends, formulated especially for moms.
 It has a lower acidity and caffeine content than regular coffee.

-While soda contains less amounts of caffeine than coffee, with approximately 50 milligrams of caffeine per 12 ounces (that’s about a can), you still want to limit yourself to two or three sodas per day.
+While soda contains less caffeine than coffee, with approximately 50 milligrams of caffeine per 12 ounces (that’s about a can), you still want to limit yourself to two or three sodas per day.

 Of all caffeinated beverages, tea has the lowest levels of caffeine and can be consumed regularly by breastfeeding moms without major risks.

 There are even specially-formulated lactation teas for breastfeeding moms that support healthy breast milk production and lactation:

 Many tea brands also offer caffeine-free blends — this means you can have your warm morning cuppa without worry!